Rubix98/algodebug/README.md

 For working version check `stable` branch

-Apart from dependency bump and general error prevention (not bug fixing) in frontend most of this fork focuses on implementation of node-backend
+Apart from dependency bump and general error prevention (not bug fixing) in frontend most of this fork focuses on implementation of backend-node

 Since there is no option to add issues on forks I created project under projects tab where I will be adding issues/feature requests